 Prior to joining OCS, Sara was an Associate Director in the Office of Career Development and Public Service at Boston University School of Law where she headed the private sector section of the office.
 Sara transitioned to law school career services after practicing for several years as a real estate associate in the Boston office of an international law firm, where she also worked extensively with the Public Finance and Environmental groups.
 Sara graduated from the University of Florida Levin College of Law, magna cum laude, where she served as the Articles Editor for the Florida Law Review.
 Prior to law school, Sara received her M.S. in Counseling from Northeastern University and her B.S. in Psychology from the University of Florida.
 In her free time, Sara enjoys traveling, watching Florida Gator football, and running marathons and half marathons.

-Cassie manages the online communication structure for the office, including the website, blog, and podcasts and webcasts.
-Cassie also provides support for clerkship applications and special events, such as the Masterclass and Market Mixer programs.
+Cassie manages the online communication structure for the office, including the website, blog, podcasts, and recorded programs.
+Cassie also provides support for special networking events and recruiting programs.
 Prior to joining OCS, Cassie worked at Simmons College as a project manager for admission publications, and before that she worked at an e-commerce startup and taught English as a second language in Greece.
 She holds an MS in Library and Information Science from Simmons College and a BA in Linguistics from the University of Rochester.
 In her spare time, Cassie enjoys dancing lindy hop and balboa, cooking, and traveling.

 Stacey is the OCS primary employer relations contact and provides administrative support for career services interview programs and employer job postings.
 Stacey joined OCS in June 2016 with an Ed.M in Higher Education Administration from Boston University and a B.A. in Business Management from Emmanuel College.
 Prior to joining OCS, Stacey worked in Talent Acquisition at Boston University, recruiting and hiring for a variety of staff and administrative positions throughout the University.
 Stacey enjoys running, baking and traveling to Maine to visit her family.